- Welcome to the Knowledge Base

-By default Templates are private to their creator but they can be shared by amending the Sharing Permissions within the padlock icon in the top right-hand corner.
+By default, Templates are private to their creator but they can be shared by amending the Sharing Permissions within the padlock icon in the top right-hand corner.

 Workbooks supports the creation of three types of Template:

-For example, a Case email template to give a customer an update on a support query they've reported, might include placeholders for data such as the case reference number, the status, who's the issue is assigned to and so on.
-A number of pre-defined templates are provided within the product, which can be modified to suit your needs or you can create templates from scratch;
+For example, a Case email template to give a customer an update on a support query they've reported might include placeholders for data such as the case reference number, the status, who's the issue is assigned to and so on.
+A number of pre-defined templates are provided within the product, which can be modified to suit your needs or you can create templates from scratch.

-- A simple email template - these templates don't relate to specific record types so can be used for emails throughout Workbooks.
+These templates don't relate to specific record types so can be used for emails throughout Workbooks.

 Templates can be entered by typing directly into the body and formatting the text or can be entered as HTML and can include links to images and URLs in your Upload Library.

 To see existing Templates click Start > Marketing > Templates, which opens the Templates Landing Page.
 You can customise the appearance of this (and any other) Landing Page including grouping, filtering and saving views.
-For more information on customising views click here.